tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 The results of these ETSI plugtests are reported in {{ETSI_MW-TEST-1}} and {{ETSI_MW-TEST-2}}, which also describe the different profiles of the TE topology model used for the MW topology model and for the Ethernet topology model.

+Based on the success of the plugtests, an ETSI Group Specification (GS) {{ETSI_MW-PROFILE}} has been published to document a common profile to be implemented at the northbound of MW network controllers.

 The use of the TE topology profile as the basis for MW technology-specific augmentations have been specified also in the MW topology model defined in {{?RFC9656}}.

-It is worth noting that MW technology is not a TE-centric technology and not even a switching technology, however the approach of profiling {{!RFC8795}} worked well to model the bandwdith of microwave links as well as the overlay/underlay relationship between the overlay Ethernet topology and the supporting underlay MW topology.
+It is worth noting that MW radio link technology is not a TE-centric technology and not even a switching technology: in MW networks, switching is performed at higher layers (e.g., Ethernet or IP) and modelled as overlay topologies on top of the MW radio link topology.
+The approach of profiling {{!RFC8795}} worked well to model the bandwdith of microwave links as well as the overlay/underlay relationship between the overlay Ethernet topology and the supporting underlay MW topology.

 # Open Issues {#open-issues}